-These tax losses carry forward and other tax credits relate to the parent and subsidiaries that all have a history of losses and do not expire, except for other tax credits of 23.1 million euros related to TiGenix SAU, TiGenix NV and Coretherapix SLU (see note 22).
+Tax losses carried forward and other tax credits relate to the parent and subsidiaries that all have a history of losses and do not expire, except for other tax credits of 22.6 million euros related to TiGenix SAU, TiGenix NV and Coretherapix SLU (see note 21).
 These tax credits may not be used to offset taxable income elsewhere in the Group.

 With respect to the net operating losses of the Group, no deferred tax assets have been recognized, given that there is uncertainty as to the extent to which these tax losses will be used in future years.

-As explained in note 2.14 the Company has made application of certain research and development investment tax credits and recognized a receivable of 2.8 million euros in consideration of its tax credits applied for 2013 and 2014.
+As explained in note 9 the Company has made application of certain research and development investment tax incentives and recognized a receivable of 3.8 million euros in consideration of incentives applied for 2014 and 2015